felipebogaertsm/felipebogaertsm/README.md

 ### Welcome! 👋

 My name is Felipe, I am a Software Engineer from Brazil.
 As someone who has a background in Electrical Engineering, I am specialized in backend development and have already written a number of systems for computer aided engineering applications.
+You can check my work in my public repos below.

 I currently work as a freelancer with clients from Europe and North America, doing business process automation, backend development, desktop application development and more.